cichy30002/OSCP_museum/README.md

 2. leaving the museum by people visiting hall B in the shortest possible time.

 ## Solution
 Firstly we need to represent our museum in the program.
 So every guest will be a thread.
-I made 2 types of thread Just to make things simpler: we have a guest that want only watch Hall A and a guest who want to visit both (Aguy and Bguy).
+I made 2 types of threads to make things simpler: we have a guest that wants to only watch Hall A and a guest who wants to visit both (Aguy and Bguy).
 The halls are represented as semaphores - we need to be sure that there are only Na people in Hall A and Nb in Hall B.

-Then implementing simple solution is very easy - when there are space in hall that guest want to come he enter (sem_wait) and when he leave a hall it just go (sem_post).
+Then implementing simple solution is very easy - when there is space in the hall the guest wants to come they enter (sem_wait) and then they leave the hall (sem_post).
 Watching the exhibition is implemented as sleep().
 ```C
 void* Bguy(void* arg){
 	sem_wait(&HallA);